second-state/smart-contract-search-engine/documentation/harvesting.md

   if [ $HARVEST_COUNT -le 2 ]; then
     echo "Obviously the system just rebooted so we are still waiting for the startup1.sh & startup2.sh scripts to activate (this will only happen when the RPC endpoint is back in service)" else
-    sudo shutdown -r now
-  fi
-fi
+    echo "It seems that we have harvesting processes running but no working RPC endpoint, time to reboot... " sudo shutdown -r now fi fi